sujalsourav/js/05_javascript-comparison-guide.md

   - If operands are not both strings, JS converts them to primitives and (usually) to numbers before comparing.
   - Example: `"2" > 1` → `"2"` → number 2 → `2 > 1` → `true`.

+- Coercion = JavaScript changing the type for you, even when you didn’t ask.

 - Loose equality (==)
   - Performs type coercion using complex rules.
   - `null == undefined` → `true`.